 CDO, Södra Skogsägarna

-IT Service Manager, Northvolt
+IT project manager, Northvolt

 Annika Ramsköld